~ Prequal ~

 Dumbledore glared with utter revulsion "You disgust me"

-Snape only just realised how the words would sound in the context of the normal world as opposed to the world Voldermort had them all living in these past years.
+Snape only just realised how the words would sound in context with the normal world as apposed to world Voldermort had them all living in these passed few years.

 "You do not care then" Dumbledore went on "about the death of her husband and child?
 They can die, as long as you have what you want?"